neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

 Description:
     These names will be become range variables.
 Do not add suffixes here.
-    The names should also be declared in the normal PARAMETER or ASSIGNED statement outside
+    The names should also be declared in the normal :code:`PARAMETER` or :code:`ASSIGNED` statement outside
-    of the NEURON block.
-Parameters that do not appear in a NEURON RANGE statement will become global variables.
+    of the :code:`NEURON` block.
+Parameters that do not appear in a :code:`NEURON RANGE` statement will become global variables.
-    Assigned variables that do not appear in this statement or in the NEURON GLOBAL statement will be hidden from the user.
+    Assigned variables that do not appear in this statement or in the :code:`NEURON GLOBAL` statement will be hidden from the user.
     When a mechanism is inserted in
-    a section, the values of these range variables are set to the values specified in the normal PARAMETER statement outside the NEURON block.
+    a section, the values of these range variables are set to the values specified in the normal :code:`PARAMETER` statement outside the :code:`NEURON` block.

 Global